ddadaal/yaarxiv/backend/README.md

 # Start a local MySQL for dev and local test
 # Username: root, Password: dbfordev
 # The db files are stored under ./db which is gitignored.
-docker-compose -f docker-compose.dev.yml up
+npm run devenv

 # Install dependencies
 npm install

 # Run migrations
-npm run typeorm:cli migration:run
+npx mikro-orm migration:up

 # Start
 npm start

-# When executing typeorm:cli, pass argument using -- as follows
+# Stop the dev db
-npm run typeorm:cli migration:generate -- -n now
+npm run devenv:stop
 ```

 # Configuration

 [node-config](https://github.com/lorenwest/node-config) is used for configuration.
 Create config files on `config` dir according to its strategy.

-For example, you will need a `production.json` (which can be copied from `production.sample.json`) for production deployment.
+For example, you will need a `production.ts` (which can be copied from `production.sample.ts`) for production deployment.

 # Deployment